Hidden Gems

 Visit Field, BC

 There is so much history to explore in Field.
 Be it railway engineering, tourism or fossils, take your pick!
 Grab a map from the visitor centre and take a stroll through the historic buildings and houses.
-Stop for lunch at a cafe or take self-guided tour of the town with interpretive signage.
+Stop for lunch at a cafe or take a self-guided tour of the town with interpretive signage.

 Faeder Lake Day-Use Area